Mission Hospital (Mission Viejo, California)

-Providence Mission Hospital is a 523-bed acute care regional medical centre in Orange County, California with two campuses - one in Mission Viejo and the second in Laguna Beach.
-The hospital has designated adult and pediatric Level II Trauma Centres in the state of California.
-Mission Hospital provides cardiovascular, neuroscience and spine, orthopaedics, cancer care, women's services, mental health, wellness, and a variety of other speciality services.
-Mission Hospital in Laguna Beach (MHLB) provides South Orange County coastal communities with 24-hour emergency and intensive care as well as medical-surgical/telemetry services, orthopaedics, and general and GI surgery.
+Providence Mission Hospital is a 523-bed acute care regional medical center in Orange County, California with two campuses - one in Mission Viejo, and the second in Laguna Beach.
+The hospital has designated adult and pediatric Level II Trauma centers in the state of California.
+Mission Hospital provides cardiovascular, neuroscience and spine, orthopedics, cancer care, women's services, mental health, wellness and a variety of other specialty services.
+Mission Hospital in Laguna Beach (MHLB) provides South Orange County coastal communities with 24-hour emergency and intensive care as well as medical-surgical/telemetry services, orthopedics and also general and GI surgery.
 CHOC Children's at Mission Hospital is a 48-bed facility that is the area's only dedicated pediatric hospital.
 Mission Hospital is one of only 3 Hospitals in Orange County rated as a Regional Trauma Center.

 History

 Mission Hospital opened on August 11, 1971, with 124 patient beds, 330 employees and a medical staff of 41 physicians providing general acute care, including obstetrics, pediatrics, surgery, intensive care and emergency services.

-This hospital, as well as other hospitals, are run by the non-profit Sisters of St. Joseph of Orange, California, through their Ministry.
-The Sister's Ministry was founded in 1650 in France, and in 1840 came to America.
-Their first Hospital Ministry was founded in 1912, and in 1920 their first hospital was opened in Eureka, California, based upon the caring for the needy.
-They now provide health care in California, Texas and New Mexico.
+Mission Hospital is run by the non-profit Sisters of St. Joseph of Orange, California, through their Ministry.